-Electromagnetic processes involving primary protons and secondary charged particles are modelled via the G4EmStandardPhysics_option3 module.
-We also activated the G4RadioactiveDecayPhysics physics list.
-The production cuts for secondary particles are set equal to 10 μ m.
-As mentioned in the main text, several MC simulations (i.e. runs) have been performed in parallel by setting different seeds for the Pseudorandom Number Generator (PNG), and the final results are aggregated.
+list.
+The production cuts for secondary particles are set equal to 10 $\mu$ m.
+As mentioned in the main text, several MC simulations (i.e., runs) have been performed in parallel by setting different seeds for the pseudorandom number generator (PNG), and the final results are aggregated.
 To this aim, we exploit the HepJamesRandom generator, which applies the Marsaglia-Zaman RANMAR algorithm [90].
-It provides long sequences (i.e. ~ 109) of independent random numbers.
+It provides long sequences (i.e., approximately 10) of independent random numbers.

-Specifically, the neutron yields and energy spectra presented in Figures 1(c-f) have been obtained with 30 MC simulations (i.e. for single-layers and DLTs, 5 values of a_0 and 3 converter materials) with 3×10^7 primary protons for each.
-The corresponding MC simulations are carried out with $\sim 10^9$ primary protons to resolve adequately the energy-angle distributions in Figures 1(g-i).
-As far as the influence of the proton spectrum fluctuation is concerned, the results presented in Figure 4(f) are obtained with 3×10^7 primary protons for each MC simulation.
-In the laser-driven FNRR simulations, primary neutrons are emitted along the beam axis (i.e. $\pm 2^{\circ}$) and $E_n < 11$ MeV.
+Specifically, the neutron yields and energy spectra presented in Figs. 1(c)-1(f) are obtained with 30 MC simulations (i.e., for single-layers and DLTs, five values of $a_0$ , and three converter materials) with $3 \times 10^7$ primary protons for each.
+The corresponding MC simulations are carried out with approximately $10^9$ primary protons to resolve adequately the energy-angle distributions in Figs. 1(g)-1(i).
+As far as the influence of the proton spectrum fluctuation is concerned, the results presented in Fig. 4(f) are obtained with $3 \times 10^7$ primary protons for each MC simulation.

+In the laser-driven FNRR simulations, primary neutrons are emitted along the beam axis (i.e., $\pm 2^{\circ}$ ) and $E_n < 11$ MeV.
 The energy-angle distribution within these intervals must be properly addressed in advance.
-Therefore, we performed a simulation of neutron generation from Be converter, $a_0 = 20$ and DLT proton spectrum with $\sim 10^9$ primary particles, exploiting cross-section biasing to enhance the neutron generation by two orders of magnitude.
-The resulting energy-angle distribution normalised to the solid angle is reported in Figure 7(a).
+Therefore, we perform a simulation of neutron generation from Be converter, $a_0 = 20$ and DLT proton spectrum with approximately $10^9$ primary particles, exploiting cross-section biasing to enhance the neutron generation by 2 orders of magnitude.
+The resulting energy-angle distribution normalized to the solid angle is reported in Fig. 7(a).
 It is uniform in the divergence angle.
-The proton energy distribution, integrated between 0° and 5° , is superimposed on the colour map.
-In the laser-driven FNRR simulation, primary neutron energies and divergence angles are sampled from these distributions with the Inverse Transform Sampling method.
-The same procedure is applied to extract the primary neutron radial positions, time spread and the number of simulated particles for each run from the distributions reported in Figures 8(b-d), respectively.
+The proton energy distribution, integrated between $0^{\circ}$ and $5^{\circ}$ , is superimposed on the color map.
+In the laser-driven FNRR simulation, primary neutron energies and divergence angles are sampled